 As described above in the Overview and elsewhere in this Annual Report on Form 10-K, we are in the development stage and have not generated any revenues to date.
 Since our inception on July 10, 2000, we have financed our operations from proceeds of public and private offerings of debt and equity.
-As of December 31, 2021, we raised a net total of \$234.5 million from these offerings.
-At December 31, 2021, the Company had \$39.6 million of unrestricted cash and cash equivalents available to fund future operations.
-The Company believes there is sufficient cash to fund currently planned operations at least through March 31, 2023.
-We will require more cash to fund our operations after March 31, 2023 and believe we will be able to obtain additional financing.
+As of December 31, 2022, we raised a net total of \$244.5 million from these offerings.
+At December 31, 2022, the Company had \$18.6 million of unrestricted cash and cash equivalents in addition to \$50 million available under a line of credit provided by our chairman available to fund future operations.
+The Company believes there is sufficient cash to fund currently planned operations at least through December 31, 2024.
+We will require more cash to fund our operations after December 31, 2024 and believe we will be able to obtain additional financing.
 The currently planned operations include costs related to our adaptively designed NAVIGATE Phase 2b/3 clinical trial.
-Currently, we expect to require an additional approximately \$45-\$50 million to cover costs of the trial to reach the planned interim analysis estimated to occur in the first quarter of 2024 along with drug manufacturing and other scientific support activities and general and administrative costs and further amounts to complete the Phase 3 portion of the trial.
 However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be on terms favorable to us.